Envelopes and refinements in categories, with applications to Functional Analysis: Nodal decomposition and factorizations

 \item[$\bullet$] We call a {\it factorization} of a morphism $X\overset{\ph}{\longrightarrow}Y$ any its representation as a composition of epimorphism and a monomorphism, i.e. any commutative diagram \beq \begin{diagram} \node{X}\arrow{se,b}{\e}\arrow[2]{e,t}{\ph}\node[2]{Y}\\ \node[2]{M}\arrow{ne,b}{\mu} \end{diagram} \eeq where $\e$ is an epimorphism, and $\mu$ a monomorphism.

 \item[$\bullet$] A monomorphism $\mu:X\to Y$ is said to be {\it immediate} , if in any its factorization $\mu=\mu'\circ\e$ the epimorphism $\e$ is automatically an isomorphism.
 Note that for a monomorphism $\mu$ in any its factorization $\mu=\mu'\circ\e$ the epimorphism $\e$ is automatically a bimorphism.
 As a corollary, the condition of being immediate monomorphism for $\mu$ is equivalent to the requirement that in any decomposition $\mu=\mu'\circ\e$, where $\e$ is a bimorphism, and $\mu'$ a monomorphism, the morphism $\e$ must be an isomorphism.
-It is natural to call a monomorphism $\mu'$ in the factorization $\mu=\mu'\circ\e$ a {\it mediator} of the monomorphism $\mu$, then the epithet ``immediate'' for $\mu$ will mean that there are no non-trivial mediators for $\mu$ (i.e. mediators, which are not isomorphic to $\mu$ in $\Mono(Y)$).
+It is natural to call a monomorphism $\mu'$ in the factorization $\mu=\mu'\circ\e$ a {\it mediator} of the monomorphism $\mu$, then the epithet ``immediate'' for $\mu$ will mean that there are no non-trivial mediators for $\mu$ (i.e. mediators, which are not isomorphic to $\mu$ in $\Mono_Y$ -- see below definition \eqref{DEF:varGamma(X)}, here $\varGamma=\Mono$).

-\item[$\bullet$] An epimorphism $\e:X\to Y$ is said to be {\it immediate} , if in any its factorization $\e=\mu\circ\e'$ the monomorphism $\mu$ is automatically an isomorphism.
+\item[$\bullet$] An epimorphism $\e:X\to Y$ is said to be {\it immediate} , if if $\e$ is an immediate monomorphism in the dual category.
+In other words, in any factorization $\e=\mu\circ\e'$ the monomorphism $\mu$ must be automatically an isomorphism.
 Note that for an epimorphism $\e$ in any its factorization $\e=\mu\circ\e'$ the monomorphism $\mu$ is automatically a bimorphism.
 As a corollary, the condition of being immediate epimorphism for $\e$ is equivalent to the requirement that in any decomposition $\e=\mu\circ\e'$, where $\mu$ is a bimorphism, and $\e'$ an epimorphism, the morphism $\mu$ must be an isomorphism.
-It is natural to call an epimorphism $\e'$ in the factorization $\e=\mu\circ\e'$ a {\it mediator} of the epimorphism $\e$, then the epithet ``immediate'' for $\e$ will mean that there are no non-trivial mediators for $\e$ (i.e. mediators, which are not isomorphic to $\e$ in $\Epi(X)$).
+It is natural to call an epimorphism $\e'$ in the factorization $\e=\mu\circ\e'$ a {\it mediator} of the epimorphism $\e$, then the epithet ``immediate'' for $\e$ will mean that there are no non-trivial mediators for $\e$ (i.e. mediators, which are not isomorphic to $\e$ in $\Epi^X$ -- see below definition \eqref{morphism-v-Epi(X)}, here $\varOmega=\Epi$).

 }\eit